joshbegley/nyt-latest/README.md

 `Officials have not released a cause of death for the former Purdue star receiver.
 An autopsy has been scheduled for Sunday.`\
 https://nytimes.com/athletic/7063110/2026/02/21/vikings-rondale-moore-dies-at-25/

-**Sans Devin Booker, Jalen Green and Suns win double-OT thriller but must ride injury wave**\
+**Sans Devin Booker, Jalen Green and Suns win double-OT thriller but injury woes persist**\
 `The Suns (33-24) have been one of the league’s top surprises, but their health has recently caused issues.`\
 https://nytimes.com/athletic/7063117/2026/02/21/devin-booker-hip-injury-suns-jalen-green-game-winner/